smishra677/reconcILS/reconcILS/Experiments.md

 # Experiments

 ## Requirements
-1. Extract the experiment folder into `./reconcILS`.
+1. Extract the experiment folder into `./reconcILS` and change the folder to Experiments  `cd ./Experiments`
 2. Install `ete3` and `DLCpar`.

 ## Single Copy Orthologs / All Paralogy Dataset